West Virginia mileage reimbursement rates & calculator

 West Virginia business mileage reimbursement rates

-For 2024, the mileage reimbursement rate for state employees in West Virginia is 67 cents per mile.
+For 2026, the mileage reimbursement rate for state employees in West Virginia is $0.725 per mile.
 As a private employer, you're not legally required to follow this rate, but offering a comparable reimbursement can be beneficial in supporting your employees' travel expenses.

-Here's a tabulated snapshot of the latest West Virginia mileage reimbursement rates, which comply with the IRS standard, and their year-on-year rate analysis.
+Here's a tabulated snapshot of the latest West Virginia mileage reimbursement rates over the years, which comply with the IRS.

 2022